 Conclusion

 "Scripture Alone" is perhaps a noble ideal.
-But at its best, it is ill-conceived and flawed.
+But at its best, it is flawed— though the flaws may not be readily apparent.
 And at its worst, it is disingenuous and deceptive.

 "Scripture Alone" as the highest authority in the church is anachronistic because the Scriptures never were the highest authority in the early church.
 The Scriptures (New Testament) did not even exist when the church began.
 During and even after the age of the apostles, New Testament writings were used to support the church, not define it.
 The early church did not practice "Scripture Alone."